sfc-gh-awasserman/price_transparency_poc/README.md

 With the architecture and account configured, you can now begin the data ingestion process.

+1. Connect to Snowflake with SnowSQL (CLI client), and put the price transparency file in the data directory of the internal stage: put file:///pathtofile/price_transparency.json @data_stg/data auto_compress = false;
-* Open the `data_ingest.sql` file and execute the stored procedure to kick off the pipeline.
+2. Open the `data_ingest.sql` file and execute the stored procedure to kick off the pipeline.
 This will start the process of parsing the price transparency file and writing it to the Azure stage.

 ---